 Content is not a silo; it has to be intertwined with the rest of your business functions, particularly sales.
 Talk to your teams: ask them about the needs, wants, objections, and questions that prospects, leads, and customers regularly pose.
 Take it back even further: ask them who their customers are.
 Are they parents?
 Singles?
 Millennials?
 Retirees?
 Families?
 Work up detailed buyer personas to guide your strategy.

 Use these insights to develop content that reaches customers and helps them achieve their goals.
 The worst way to proceed is by creating content for the sake of content.
 If it’s not intentional, any successes are purely accidental.
 And entirely unsustainable.

 Content shouldn’t live solely on your website -- though that’s a great place to start.
-(Be sure to position social sharing buttons near content to facilitate easy and quick sharing.)
+(Be sure to position social sharing buttons near content to facilitating easy and quick sharing.)

 Utilize your content more fully by linking to it via social media platforms.
-Short, concise, and compelling posts and tweets are ideal for capturing your audience’s attention and bringing them into your site.
+Short, concise, and compelling posts and tweets are ideal for capturing your audience’s attention and bringing them to your site.

-Also consider paid media opportunities.
-For example, placing ads through Facebook, LinkedIn, Twitter, Instagram, Google AdWords, etc., can increase your reach and put your content in front of interested eyes.
+Also, consider paid media opportunities.
+It’s not a case of content marketing vs. PPC, for example.
+Rather, paid ads through Facebook, LinkedIn, Twitter, Instagram, Google, etc., can increase your reach and put your content in front of interested eyes.
 Further, several of these platforms enable you to zero in on your audience by targeting geographic location, age, gender, interests, behaviors, and other factors.